vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 The earliest text of a Śaiva order that we have is the Pāśupatasūtra with the

 commentary of Kauṇḍinya.
-The initiation in the order is briefly described by Kauṇḍinya when he explains the future tense used in the first S¯utra \( vyākhyāsyāmaḥ , ‘we shall expound’\).
+The initiation in the order is briefly described by Kauṇḍinya when he explains the future tense used in the first Sūtra \( vyākhyāsyāmaḥ , ‘we shall expound’\).

 ‘Shall’ \( syā\) refers to the time required, namely the time that is required \(before the exposition can begin\) by the ācārya, to consecrate a brahmin at